-Also referred to as “bartered exchanges” or “exchanges of goods and services”, exchanges of assets, liabilities, or non-monetary services against other assets, liabilities, or non-monetary services, with no or negligible monetary consideration such as in partnerships and co-productions where each partner contributes in kind goods and services of more or less equal value, commonly known as barter.
+Also referred to as “barter exchanges” or “exchanges of goods and services”, exchanges of assets, liabilities, or non-monetary services against other assets, liabilities, or non-monetary services, with no or negligible monetary consideration such as in partnerships and co-productions where each partner contributes in-kind goods and services of more or less equal value, commonly known as “barter.”

 A person (other than an individual, estate, trust, charity, public institution, municipality, or government) that meets the following conditions:

-- It is organized and operated solely for non-profit purposes.
+- Organized and operated solely for non-profit purposes.